Posted on March 2, 2021

 source: Making the San Fernando Valley: Rural Landscapes, Urban Development and White Privilege by Laura R. Barraclough

-Sepulvedastables.net is where I got much of this information and the website seems to have been removed.
 I spoke with the owner of the website a few years earlier who remembered Paige.
-This woman was 12 or 13 and Paige was probably 19 or 20 living with Mark Segal on Crisp Canyon Rd. which was located “south of the (Ventura) Blvd.”
-Paige invited this young girl up for lemonade to this address on Crisp Canyon Rd.
+This woman was 12 or 13 when Paige was probably 19 or 20.
+She was living with Mark Segal on Crisp Canyon Rd. which was located “south of the (Ventura) Blvd.”
+Paige was known by that name by 1962.
+She invited this young girl up for lemonade to the address on Crisp Canyon Rd.
 (See chapters on Marriage and Divorce.
 1963)

 Patriarch Joseph Ned LaRocca dies of lung cancer towards the end of 1959.